Israel says UAE visit 'making history' - Palestinians call it 'shameful'

 “I think that the visit of such a high level delegation from the UAE... will show our peoples, the region and the entire world the benefit of having friendly, peaceful and normal exchanges,” Netanyahu said.

-Four agreements were signed – relating to investment, scientific cooperation, civil aviation and visa exemptions during the visit, which was restricted to the airport due to coronavirus concerns.
+Four agreements were signed - on the promotion and protection of investments, cooperation in science and innovation, civil aviation and visa exemptions.

-Tayer said the deals offered “great opportunities” to “achieve prosperity for both our ecnomies, and our people”.
+Tayer said the deals offered “great opportunities” to “achieve prosperity for both our economies, and our people”.

-Citing discussions on taxation and financial relations, he said there had already been significant progress between the two governments and added: “We look forward to welcoming you to the UAE in the near future.”
+Citing discussions on taxation and financial relations, he said there had already been significant progress and added: “We look forward to welcoming you to the UAE in the near future.”

 PALESTINIAN ANGER